 There are lots of facets of your money management that you can take care of personally, using your own research and skill and with the help of comprehensive online tools and calculators.
 Hiring a financial advisor, however, can help take your financial plan and wealth-building opportunities to the next level.
-If you’re ready to take it a step further and get some insight from the expertise of a professional financial advisor, be sure to be clear about your goals and careful about asking specific questions every step of the way.
+If you’re ready to take it a step further and get some insight from the expertise of a professional financial advisor, make sure you’re clear about your goals and be careful about asking specific questions every step of the way.

 Step 1: Identify Your Financial Goals

 Before asking someone to help you, you’ll need to understand what you yourself need from your finances and what your long-term financial goals are.
 You can start by asking yourself a lot of questions to get the answers you need.

 What is it that you need or want to do with your money or have your money do for you?
 The answer to this question may be more forward-looking or may be based on recent circumstances.
 Have you experienced a recent life event or events such as a new job, a move, death in the family, inheritance, birth of a family member, etc.?
 Are you nearing retirement or interested in estate planning?
 Do you want to speak to someone about investing?